vijaygkrishnan/go-rexec/README.md

 # go-rexec
-Script to execute CLI commands on multiple cisco nexus switches or linux hosts.
+Script to execute CLI commands concurrently on multiple cisco nexus switches or linux hosts.
 Converted my python scripts to golang to tryout go-language.
 Since go encourages and makes it easy to open source, here is my first github commit !

 # build
 Call Main() from go-rexec package and build to get a runnable binary